msoos/cav2025/README.md

 hours, or 12 days, to rerun Ganak (though that'd "only" require a machine with 22 cores and 200GB of RAM).
-That's likely not possible, partly because 21 days is a bit much to wait, and partly because I'm assuming most people don't have a machine with 1TB of memory and 22 cores lying around.
+That's likely not possible, partly because 21 days is a bit much to wait, and partly because I'm assuming most people don't have a machine with 1TB of memory and 22 cores.
 So I designed the system to run SOME of the CNFs for a shorter, 10min runtime.

 You will REQUIRE a machine with 64GB of memory, and 6 cores, and we'll restrict